bshepherdson/tcforth/DESIGN.md

 need some means of capturing numbers and compiling `[LIT | n]` into the Target.

 This is handled by replacing the Host's `native interpret` (or `]`) to handle numbers specially when metacompiling.
-This is handled with a `HOST ]` routine.
+This is handled with a `HOST meta]` routine.

 ## Abstraction via the "Model"